awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 ### Why should I use Keyrings instead of Master Key Providers and Master Keys?

-Keyrings provide a simplified architecture over master keys and master key providers;
+Keyrings provide a simplified architecture over master keys and master key providers.
 The keyring combines the similar responsibilities of master keys and master key providers into one concept, as well as removes all key management logic from [cryptographic materials managers](cmm-interface.md).